Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 I said, “What’s a Cone?”

-I quickly found out when choosing clay, you must know the cone size.
+I quickly found out that when choosing clay, you must know the cone size.
 The different firing temperatures of each clay type may determine what sort of kiln you need.

 To What Temperature Will You Fire?

-You want the cone size of your clay to match the cone size of your glazes because clay and glaze can expand and contract together making them an exact fix and food safe.
-There are basically three different temperature ranges.
+There are three basic temperature ranges.
 When buying your clay, it’s important to know what temperature the kiln will be firing to and the cone size of your clay body and glaze.

-Low Fire
+Low Fire Clay

-Low Fire ranges anywhere from Cone 022 ( 1087 degrees F or 586 degrees C ) to Cone 2 (2088 degrees F or 1142 degrees C ) Most popular firing range is Cone 04 to 06.
+The lower temperature firing range is anywhere from Cone 022 ( 1087 degrees F or 586 degrees C ) to Cone 2 (2088 degrees F or 1142 degrees C ).
+The Most popular firing range is Cone 04 to 06.

-Mid Fire
+Mid Fire clay

-Mid Fireranges between Cone 3 ( 2106 degrees F or 1152 degrees C ) to Cone 7 ( 2,262 degrees F or 1239 degrees C ) Most popular fire range is Cone 5 and 6.
+Mid-fire clays can range between Cone 3 ( 2106 degrees F or 1152 degrees C ) to Cone 7 ( 2,262 degrees F or 1239 degrees C ).
+The Most popular med-fire range is Cone 5 and 6.

-High fire
+High fire clay

-High Fire ranges from Cone 8 ( 2280 degrees F or 1249 degrees C ) to Cone 10 ( 2,345 degrees F or 1285 degrees C ) most popular is Cone 10.
+High-fire clays can range from Cone 8 ( 2280 degrees F or 1249 degrees C ) to Cone 10 ( 2,345 degrees F or 1285 degrees C ).
+The most popular high-fire range is Cone 10.

 Important note: The description or label should indicate the Cone Size.
 If it’s missing I would not buy it because you don’t know what temperature it can be fired to, if any.
 Keep in mind there are also no fire clays.